 • the measures taken or proposed to address the Personal Data Breach and to mitigate its possible adverse effects.

-Pipeboard will provide reasonable cooperation and information to assist the Customer in fulfilling its own notification obligations under Articles 33 and 34 GDPR.
+Pipeboard will provide reasonable cooperation and information to assist the Customer in fulfilling its own notification obligations under Articles 33 and 34 GDPR and, where the LGPD applies, the Customer's communication obligations to the ANPD and to titulares under Article 48 of the LGPD.
 Notifications will be sent to the email address associated with the Customer's account; the Customer is responsible for keeping that address current.

 10. Data Protection Impact Assessments and Prior Consultation